Arslaan-Siddiqui-TSM/PM-Agent-using-ReWOO/docs/LLM_MD_TO_JSON_IMPLEMENTATION.md

-# LLM-based Markdown to JSON Conversion - Implementation Summary
+# ⚠️ DEPRECATED: LLM-based Markdown to JSON Conversion

+**Status:** This document is deprecated as of the direct JSON export implementation.

+## Reason for Deprecation

+Docling now exports directly to JSON using `export_to_dict()`, eliminating the need for a separate markdown-to-JSON conversion step.
+This provides:
+- Faster processing (no LLM conversion step)
+- Lower costs (no LLM API calls)
+- Better structure preservation (native docling JSON format)

-## Overview
+## Historical Overview

-Successfully replaced the regex-based markdown-to-JSON converter with an LLM-based converter that provides semantic understanding and flexible schema adaptation.
+This document describes the previous implementation where we:
+1. Parsed PDFs to Markdown using Docling
+2. Converted Markdown to JSON using LLM

+This two-step process has been replaced with direct JSON output from Docling.

 ## What Was Changed